Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: NACA 4-digit Airfoil

 \subsubsection{Results and Discussion}

 Two distinct grid resolutions are employed with maximum solution polynomial degrees of $\mathcal{P}3$ and $\mathcal{P}4$.
 The time-averaged lift and drag coefficients are compared to the ILES reference data \cite{kojima2013large}, presented in Table \ref{table_naca_3d_timehistories}.
 The difference between the time-averaged lift coefficient obtained from the $\mathcal{P}4$ simulation and the reference data is minimal, affirming the adequacy of the $\mathcal{P}4$ simulation's grid resolution.
 Furthermore, the time-averaged drag coefficient differs by less than $1.3\%$ from the reference data.
-The SPL at an observer located two unit chord lengths below the trailing edge is computed for both $\mathcal{P}3$ and $\mathcal{P}4$ simulations.
+The OASPL at an observer located two unit chord lengths below the trailing edge is computed for both $\mathcal{P}3$ and $\mathcal{P}4$ simulations.
 Various averaging window lengths are applied, and the results are summarized in Table \ref{table_naca_3d_spl_independence}.
-Considering the findings presented in Tables \ref{table_naca_3d_timehistories} and \ref{table_naca_3d_spl_independence}, we opt to conduct $\mathcal{P}4$ simulation for a total duration of $70$ convective times for the optimization study.
+It is evident that the $\mathcal{P}$ and $\mathcal{P}3$ simulations differ by only $0.5~dB$.
+The time-averaged pressure coefficient, $\overline{C_p}$, and the skin friction coefficient, $C_f$, for both resolutions are shown in Figures \ref{fig_naca_cp} and \ref{fig_naca_cf}, respectively.
+These plots show that the separation point, identified with each simulation, are very close and differ by less than $2\%$.
+Considering the findings presented in Tables \ref{table_naca_3d_timehistories} and \ref{table_naca_3d_spl_independence}, and Figures \ref{fig_naca_cp} and \ref{fig_naca_cf}, we opt to conduct $\mathcal{P}4$ simulation for a total duration of $70$ convective times for the optimization study.